TheRandomLabs/Scoop-Bucket/README.md

 `scoop update multimc-dev --force --no-cache` or `scoop update multimc-dev -kf` should be used to update it.

+### NVIDIA Display Driver

+* This only installs the NVIDIA display driver.
+* Running `scoop uninstall nvidia-display-driver` or `scoop uninstall nvidia-display-driver-with-3d-vision` will only remove the local manifest.
+* Setup files are not kept after installation, so there is no point in running `scoop uninstall` after installation is complete, as that would prevent Scoop from checking for updates.

 ### Spotify with BlockTheSpot

 * `scoop install spotify-blockthespot` must be run as administrator,